-Fig. 5 shows the mean sea level pressure (MSLP) and surface wind speed from CNTL (JMA analysis), ExpVr and ExpGV at the end of the data assimilation window (0600 UTC).
-Clearly, the typhoon intensity in the JMA analysis is too weak (Fig. 5a); its MSLP is about 989 hPa versus 920 hPa in the best track data.
-In this study, the best track data are provided by the Shanghai Typhoon Research Institute of Chinese Meteorological Administration (Yu 2007; Song et al. 2010).
-The best track maximum surface wind (MSW) is about 61 m s-1, while that in CNTL is only about 29 m s-1.
-The typhoon is significantly deeper in ExpGV and ExpVr, with their MSLP being 934 and 950 hPa, respectively.
+respectively.
 The typhoon circulation in ExpGV is also the strongest, consistent with the lower MSLP.
-The horizontal wind speeds in both ExpGV and ExpVr exhibit wavenumber one asymmetry with similar MSW, but the locations of their peak winds are different.
-The high wind area in ExpGV is located in the northwest quadrant of the vortex, closer to the radar observations (not shown); in ExpVr, the high wind area is located in the southwest quadrant instead.
-Besides the improvement in intensity, the analyzed typhoon centers are closer to the observed locations with radar data assimilation.
-The center location improvement is most evident in ExpGV; the observed center location is indicated by a black dot in Fig. 5.
+The horizontal wind speeds in both ExpGV and ExpVr exhibit wave number 1 asymmetry with similar MSW, but the locations of their peak winds are different.
+The high wind area in ExpGV is located in the northeast quadrant of the vortex, closer to the radar observations (not shown); in ExpVr, the high wind area is located in the southwest quadrant instead.
+Besides the improvement in intensity, the analysed typhoon centres are closer to the observed locations with radar data assimilation.
+The centre location improvement is most evident in ExpGV; the observed centre location is indicated by a black dot in Figure 5.

-To examine the vertical structure of the analyzed typhoon, east-west vertical cross sections of horizontal wind speed through the typhoon center are presented in Fig.6 for CNTL, ExpVr and ExpGV.
-In CNTL, the weak vortex circulation and the large eye are evident (Fig. 6a).
-The vortex in ExpVr (Fig. 6b) is much stronger with a more upright eyewall than in CNTL.

-Assimilating $V{GBVTD}$ data in ExpGV (Fig. 6c) results in an even more upright eyewall and the strong tangential winds extend to a much higher level than in ExpVr (Fig. 6b).
+To examine the vertical structure of the analysed typhoon, east-west vertical cross-sections of horizontal wind speed through the typhoon centre are presented in Figure 6 for CNTL, ExpVr and ExpGV.
+In CNTL, the weak vortex circulation and the large eye are evident (Figure 6(a)).
+The vortex in ExpVr (Figure 6(b)) is much stronger, with a more upright eyewall than in CNTL.
+Assimilating $V{\text{GBVTD}}$ data in ExpGV (Figure 6(c)) results in an even more upright eyewall and the strong tangential winds extend to a much higher level than in ExpVr (Figure 6(b)).

-To compare the axisymmetric structures, the azimuthal mean tangential winds of the analyzed typhoons are plotted in Fig. 7; again the vortex circulation is much weaker is much weaker and broader in CNTL (Fig. 7a) while that in ExpGV is the strongest.
-The vortex in ExpVr (Fig. 7b) has a radius of maximum wind (RMW) of about 30 km, close to the best track value of about 20 km; a 49 m s-1 maximum tangential wind is found below 1.5 km.
-In ExpGV (Fig. 7c), the vortex has a smaller RMW of about 20 km, and a maximum mean wind speed of about 55 m s-1.
-It is also noted that a secondary wind maximum is found at a radius of about 55 km in ExpGV (Fig. 7c), which is associated with the outer eyewall; such a secondary maximum is not found in ExpVr.
+To compare the axisymmetric structures, the azimuthal mean tangential winds and the horizontal temperature anomaly (defined at each level as the deviation from the temperature averaged over a horizontal area within a radius of 180 km, similar to Liu et al., 1999) of the analysed typhoons are plotted in Figure 7; again the vortex circulation is much weaker and broader in CNTL (Figure 7(a)), while that in ExpGV is the strongest.
+Consistent with a stronger circulation, ExpGV also shows the strongest warm core in the eye region, with the maximum anomaly being at about 6 km, similar to those found in previous observations and simulations of intense TCs (Hawkins and Imbembo, 1976; Liu et al., 1999; Halverson et al., 2006).
+The vortex in ExpVr (Figure 7(b)) has a radius of maximum wind (RMW) of about 30 km, close to the best track value of about 20 km; a 49 m s-1 maximum tangential wind is found below 1.5 km, and a 12 K maximum temperature anomaly is at about 7 km.
+In ExpGV (Figure 7(c)), the vortex has a smaller RMW of about 20 km, a maximum mean wind speed of about 55 m s-1, and a maximum temperature anomaly of about 20 K. It is also noted that a secondary wind maximum is found at a radius of about 55 km in ExpGV (Figure 7(c)), which is associated with the outer eyewall; such a secondary maximum is not found in ExpVr.
 Although the vertical structure cannot be directly verified by observations, the steepest slope of the RMW line associated with the smallest RMW in ExpGV is consistent with the study of Stern and Nolan (2009), where the slope of the RMW is found to be inversely proportional to the RMW.
-The more realistic vortex structure obtained in ExpGV can be attributed to a better representation of the vortex inner core circulation by the $V{GBVTD}$ wind data.
+The more realistic vortex structure obtained in ExpGV can be attributed to a better representation of the vortex inner core circulation by the $V{\rm GBVTD}$ wind data.